RDIL/Cherry/README.md

 # Cherry

-Cherry is a helpful Minecraft client.
+Cherry is a helpful Minecraft mod.